 BA LLB stands for Bachelor of Arts and Bachelor of Legislative Law.
 It is an integrated Law Course that deals with various interdisciplinary topics such as Law and Arts, including History, Sociology, English, Economics, etc. BA LLB is a full-time course regulated by the Bar Council Of India.
 The majority of the curriculum includes practical training apart from theoretical knowledge.

-The BA LLB program costs around INR 1.5 lakh to INR 7 lakhs.
-Students who have passed class 12th with an aggregate of 50% from a recognised board can apply directly for the BA LLB programs.
+The BA LLB course costs around INR 1.5 lakh to INR 7 lakhs.
+Students who have passed class 12th with an aggregate of 50% from a recognised board can apply directly for the BA LLB course.

 The curriculum focuses on both theoretical and practical ideas of Law, including internships, projects, Moot Court, etc. After completing a bachelor's degree, students can pursue Postgraduate or Doctoral degrees in law, such as LLM and LLD.